 And that all starts with you, and knowing the truth about your financial situation right now.

 Knowing how much money you have coming in and how much you need to cover all of the bills is half the battle.
 Even if your outgo is initially more than your income – which can be a really upsetting situation – knowing that will help you get a better handle on it sooner.
 We only really get into deep financial trouble when we don’t know what’s going on with our money.
-So let’s take a breath, gather up some numbers, and make a money plan.
+So let’s take a breath, gather up some numbers, and make a post-divorce money plan.

 To create your plan, you’ll need to pull some numbers together to get a clear picture of your income and expenses.
 It’s also really important to take some time and think about your financial goals in concrete, measurable terms: I want to save $40,000 for my son’s college education within 8 years (for example).
 Make sure that some of your financial goals are for YOU, not just kid-centered ones.